Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Introduction

-The impact of root excitation number is not restricted to quantities that depend on the initial state.
-Indeed, albeit Lyapunov times and Kolmogorov-Sinai entropies being invariant with respect to a large number of transformations and being constant in an ergodic system regardless of the initial state used for computing them \cite{eichhorn2001transformation}, we show here that their \emph{transient} properties are strikingly different from those of typical initial states and clearly reflect the fact that the system is trapped in phase space.
+We also show that the root excitation number impacts quantities that do not depend on the initial state.
+Indeed, albeit Lyapunov times and Kolmogorov-Sinai (KS) entropies being invariant with respect to a large number of transformations and being constant in an ergodic system regardless of the initial state used for computing them \cite{eichhorn2001transformation}, we show here that their \emph{transient} properties are strikingly different from those of typical initial states and clearly reflect the fact that the system is trapped in phase space \cite{casetti1997fermi}.
 More specifically, both the maximal Lyapunov exponent (the inverse of the Lyapunov time) and the Kolmogorov-Sinai entropy show a dip in their time evolution when computed from roots, which is absent if the initial state chosen is typical.
-Moreover, the duration and depth of this dip increases with excitation number, showing that excited modes remain trapped for even longer in near-integrable portions of phase space.
-An explanation to this phenomenon is provided by the previously computed excitation sequences of roots, which show that equipartition is fastest for states which spread energy efficiently among modes.
-The fastest spreader in this sense is always the fundamental root, with the equipartition time slowly increasing with excitation number.
-Evidently, nonthermal roots are extremely bad spreaders since a portion of mode space is never filled.
+Moreover, the duration and depth of this dip increases with excitation number, showing that excited modes remain trapped for even longer in near-integrable portions of phase space, likely due to their proximity to q-breathers.

 The paper is structured as follows.
 Sec.~\ref{sec:model} discusses the model, which is entirely focused in \eqref{eq:FPUT}, introducing normal modes, spectral entropies and Lyapunov data which will be thoroughly employed in the rest of the paper.
 Sec.~\ref{sec:sequences} presents the rules for computing excitation sequences for roots, which are then evolved in an FPUT chain with $N{=}63$ masses in Sec.~\ref{sec:numerics}.
 A discussion of our findings can be found in Sec.~\ref{sec:discussion}, together with a conclusion in Sec.~\ref{sec:conclusion}.
 An appendix is also included providing examples of pathological numerical behavior due to bush instability.